Implementing Post Market Clinical Study

 The Situation

-A newly acquired company needs to start a clinical study at multiple US sites but has no in-house clinical team to assist in developing the protocol or investigational plan.
+A newly acquired medical device company needed to initiate a multi-site clinical study in the United States but lacked an internal clinical team to develop the necessary protocol and investigational plan.

 The Solution